How to Remove Metadata from Contracts in MS Word

 Note: In my examples, I clicked “Remove All” from the Document Properties and Personal Information category.
 Then I checked the document properties and saw that Spencer Building Maintenance was no longer listed as the author.

 Interested in speeding up your redlining process?
-Check out our Read Between the Redlines column for more tips, tricks, and workarounds for redlining contracts in MS Word.
+Check out our Read Between the Redlines column for more tips, tricks, and workarounds for redlining contracts using MS Word.

 About the Author